jdalberthal/Video-and-Image-Fun/README.md

   - **Dependencies**: PowerShell with .NET/WPF access.

 - **`Show-ImagesVideosFacetedSphereMediaElementSingle.ps1`**
-  - **Description**: Displays a single playlist of media on all facets of a rotating 3D faceted sphere using the native Windows MediaElement.
+  - **Description**: Displays one media file at a time from a playlist, showing the same media on all facets of a rotating 3D sphere.
+Uses the native Windows MediaElement.
   - **Dependencies**: PowerShell with .NET/WPF access.

 - **`Show-ImagesVideosFacetedSphereMediaElementMulti.ps1`**
-  - **Description**: Displays selected images and videos on a rotating 3D faceted sphere, with each facet playing media independently from the playlist.
+  - **Description**: Displays multiple media files at once, with each facet of a rotating 3D sphere showing a different file from the playlist.
 Uses the native Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosPie3DMediaElement.ps1`**
+  - **Description**: Displays media on the front and back of 8 rotating 3D pie slices using the native Windows MediaElement.
   - **Dependencies**: PowerShell with .NET/WPF access.

 ## Getting Started